How Long Does a Car Battery Last?

 Driving Style

 Car batteries are rated to last a certain number of years.
-In the case of my car, the manual says that I can expect it to last three years with everyday driving.
+The manual for my car says that with everyday driving, I can expect it to last three years.

 If I were to drive aggressively, with lots of short trips and hard starts, I could quickly reduce the battery’s life to less than a year.